RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Service account per deployment file

-**v7.6 problem:** Each deploy template created its own ServiceAccount and used the deployment name as the service account name.
+**Before:** Each deploy template created its own ServiceAccount and used the deployment name as the service account name.
 Customers using a single shared service account (common on EKS with IRSA) had to edit every deploy file to replace `serviceAccountName: {{ $name }}` with their shared SA name.

-**v7.7 solution:** The `cloudIdentity.serviceAccount.mode` field controls this centrally:
+**Now:** The `cloudIdentity.serviceAccount.mode` field controls this centrally:

 ```yaml
 cloudIdentity: